Uniform negative immersions and the coherence of one-relator groups: Irreducible complexes

 \begin{lemma} For any finite complex $X$, there is a finite complex $X'$ and an essential equivalence $f:X'\to X$ such that $X'$ is either visibly reducible or visibly irreducible. \end{lemma}

 We say that $X$ \emph{unfolds to} $X'$.
 To summarise, unfold-able complexes may be either reducible or irreducible, but their status can be determined by unfolding.

-\begin{definition}[Reducibility and irreducibility] If a finite 2-complex $X$ unfolds to a visibly reducible complex $X'$ then $X$ is said to be \emph{reducible}.
-Likewise, if $X$ unfolds to a visibly irreducible complex $X'$ then $X$ is said to be \emph{irreducible} \end{definition}
+\begin{definition}[Reducibility and irreducibility] If a finite 2-complex $X$ unfolds to a visibly reducible complex $X'$ {(with the 1-skeleton still a core graph)} then $X$ is said to be \emph{reducible}.
+Likewise, if $X$ unfolds to a visibly irreducible complex $X'$ then $X$ is said to be \emph{irreducible}. \end{definition}

 Note that an irreducible 2-complex is not required to be connected.

 \begin{remark} The terminology `irreducible' has been used in several papers related to this one, such as \cite{louder-wilton,louder-wilton2,louder_one-relator_2020,wilton_essential_2018}.
 Although the usage was always similar to its definition given here, it was not always identical, so the reader is advised to check the definition in the cited paper when a result is quoted. \end{remark}